newdor/Pirate-y-Translator/README.md

  - enter as many words/paragraphs as he/she wants until he/she hits 2.

 ## Technologies:
- -Java JDK 14.
+ - Java JDK 14.
- -Standard Java libraries.
+ - Standard Java libraries.

 ## How you can run the code:
  -Use git(https://git-scm.com/) to create a clone on your computer.